What Crypto Currency Taxes Must I Pay? (2023 US Guide)

 Brokers who merely transport digital assets for others must provide the IRS with that information on a 1099 or similar form.

-The bill’s opponents say that it would apply to everyone who transports cryptocurrency, including miners and crypto wallets, as well as those without access to the information.
+The bill’s opponents say that it would apply to everyone who transports cryptocurrency, including miners and crypto wallets and those without access to the information.

 You may also like: